Success and You – The Change Professional Competency Model

-The Competency Models are clusters of behaviours that are related to success in a given role.
+Developed in consultation with employers and practitioners across the globe, the models identify clusters of behaviours related to success in a given role.
 This provides a strong focus on what change professionals can and would be expected to do in their roles.
-For guidance on what Change Managers must know in order to display those competencies effectively please refer to the CMI Change Management Body of Knowledge (CMBoK).

-- Members can review the Models to help build their skills and capabilities, or to prepare themselves for CMI Accreditation
+- Members can review the models to help build their skills and capabilities, or to prepare themselves for Change Management Institute Accreditation

 - Organisations can build change capability in their HR, Change Management and Programme Teams